openshift/enhancements/enhancements/monitoring/multi-tenant-alerting.md

 #### RBAC

-The cluster monitoring operator ships a new cluster role `alertmanager-config-edit` so that cluster admins can bind it with a `RoleBinding` to grant permissions to users or groups on `AlertmanagerConfig` custom resources within a given namespace.
+The cluster monitoring operator ships a new cluster role `alertmanager-config-edit` that grants all actions on `AlertmanagerConfig` custom resources.

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1